Professor Frank G Scrimgeour

 Qualifications: BAgSc(Hons) Lincoln College, PhD Hawaii, BD Melbourne

 Professor Frank Scrimgeour's research focuses on the economics of agriculture, economics of the environment, regional economics and financial economics.
 He has recently completed 4 years as editor-in-chief for the Australian Journal of Agricultural and Resource Economics (Volumes 61-64).
-He is President-elect of the Australian Agricultural and Resource Economics Society (AARES) and is a past president of both the New Zealand Agricultural and Resource Economics Society and the New Zealand Association of Economists.
+He is President of the Australian Agricultural and Resource Economics Society (AARES) and is a past president of both the New Zealand Agricultural and Resource Economics Society and the New Zealand Association of Economists.
 He is committed to research informed teaching and research that informs economic policy and business practice.

 I have current research projects focused on:

 The agricultural economics discipline in NZ with Professor Ross Cullen.

 Nguyen Chau, T., & Scrimgeour, F. (2022).
 Productivity impacts of hybrid rice seeds in Vietnam.
 Journal of Agricultural Economics, 73(2), 414-429. doi:10.1111/1477-9552.12458

 Li, L., & Scrimgeour, F. (2022).
 The co-integration of CDS and bonds in time-varying volatility dynamics: do credit risk swaps lower bond risks?.
 Studies in Nonlinear Dynamics & Econometrics, 26(3), 475-497. doi:10.1515/snde-2019-0141